junxit/us-congress-bills-110/metadata.md

 - 2007-03-20 — On motion to suspend the rules and agree to the resolution, as amended Agreed to by the Yeas and Nays: (2/3 required): 421 - 0 (Roll no. 161). (text: CR H2677)
 - 2007-03-20 — Passed/agreed to in House: On motion to suspend the rules and agree to the resolution, as amended Agreed to by the Yeas and Nays: (2/3 required): 421 - 0 (Roll no. 161).(text: CR H2677)
 - 2007-03-20 — The title of the measure was amended.
 Agreed to without objection.
+- 2007-03-21 — Received in the Senate and referred to the Committee on Armed Services.